- May 29, 2025

 The Map Route for the Char Dham Yatra

 While you are further planning to proceed with the Char Dham Yatra and complete it in one go, you can follow up with the route map for the Char Dham Yatra.
-The total distance covered by the Char Dham Yatra is 1,607 km, which starts from Haridwar and further ends at Rishikesh.
-You can follow up with the route map and complete your Char Dham Yatra.
-Look at the information as mentioned and proceed with the Yatra.
+The total distance covered by the Char Dham Yatra is 1,607 km, starting in Haridwar and ending in Rishikesh.
+You can follow the route map to complete your Char Dham Yatra.
+Review the information provided and proceed with the Yatra.

 Char Dham Weather During the Year?

 Different months have different seasons and temperatures.
 Thus, if you are planning to go on the Char Dham Yatra, you must travel during the best time.
-To learn more about the seasons of the pilgrimage sites, look at the information mentioned below and get updated with the following.
+To learn more about the seasons at the pilgrimage sites, see the information below and stay updated.

 Winters: The pilgrimage site winters last from November to March, and you tend to experience excessive snowfall.
 The Darshan is not active during this period.
 Uttarakhand tends to receive heavy snowfall, so it is not the time to plan our trip.
 Also, the temples are shifted to lower altitude temples for six months.